-I am also interested in research synthesis, meta-analysis and improving scientific practice (E.g. by promoting the principles of open science).
+I am also interested in research synthesis, meta-analysis and improving scientific practice, and engage in pedogeological research.

 I am interested in a number of different influences on applied decision making, especially within security and legal contexts.
-I enjoy taking multi-disciplinary approaches.
-I am also interested in methods of research synthesis and meta-analysis, and open science.
-Current and past projects have explored the following topic areas:
+I embrace methodological diversity and my research uses quantitative, qualitative and research synthesis methods.

 UT Research Information System